Race, Law, and American Society: 1607 to Present

 About the Author

 Gloria J. Browne-Marshall is the author of Race, Law, and American Society: 1607 to Present.
 She is an Associate Professor of Constitutional Law at John Jay College of Criminal Justice who litigated Civil Rights and Public Law cases for the NAACP Legal Defense and Educational Fund, Inc., Community Legal Services, and Southern Poverty Law Center, prior to academe.
-She is the author of The Constitution: Major Cases and Conflicts, founder of The Law and Policy Group, Inc.. http://www.lawandpolicygroup.org/
+She is the recipient of the 2009 Ida B. Wells-Barnett Justice Award.
+She is also the author of The Constitution: Major Cases and Conflicts and The U.S. Constitution: An An African-American Context.
+Gloria J. Browne-Marshall is the Director and Founder of The Law and Policy Group, Inc., a not-for-profit "think-tank" for the community and a member of Alpha Kappa Alpha Sorority, Incorporated. lawandpolicygroup.org/

-Gloria is a noted playwright of five produced plays.
-My Juilliard explores the effect of Alzheimer's disease on three generations of Black female artists and a matriarch's secret.
-Killing Me Softly is a murder mystery set in a Black law firm.
+Writing under Gloria J. Browne, she is a noted playwright of seven produced plays, including My Juilliard (3 characters) which explores the effect of Alzheimer's disease on three generations of female artists revealing a talented but bitter matriarch's devastating secret.
+Killing Me Softly, a murder mystery set in a Black law office, explores class and female on female jealousy with humor and political intrigue (7 characters).
+She has written 4 one-act plays.
+Her current playwrighting projects explore the issue of race in the workplace.
+For more information on theater projects, see: Browne-Marshall, Gloria J.

 Biography of Gloria J. Browne-Marshall

-Ms. Browne-Marshall is an Associate Professor at John Jay College of Criminal Justice (CUNY) and the Graduate Center where she teaches Constitutional Law, Race and the Law, and Evidence.
+Ms. Browne-Marshall is an Associate Professor at John Jay College of Criminal Justice (CUNY) and the Graduate Center where she teaches Constitutional Law, Race and the Law, and Evidence and is a member of the Gender Studies faculty.
 She has published articles on racial justice in the field of education as well as book chapters on international criminal tribunals and the rights of female inmates living with HIV/AIDS.
-She is a Civil Rights attorney who has litigated cases on behalf of the Southern Poverty Law Center, Community Legal Services in Philadelphia, and the NAACP Legal Defense Fund, Inc.
+She is a Civil Rights attorney who has litigated cases on behalf of the Southern Poverty Law Center, Community Legal Services in Philadelphia, and the NAACP Legal Defense Fund, Inc..
+She is a member of the bar of the United States Supreme Court and Alpha Kappa Alpha Sorority, Inc..

 Monday, March 17, 2008